nsf/gocode/emacs-company/README.md

 # Company-go
 Company-go is an alternative emacs plugin for autocompletion.
-Is uses [company-mode](http://company-mode.github.io).
+It uses [company-mode](http://company-mode.github.io).
 Completion will start automatically whenever the current symbol is preceded by a `.`, or after you type `company-minimum-prefix-length` letters.

 ## Setup